TAMustafa/ResumeCheckerAPI/backend/README.md

+### Healthcheck

+- `GET /healthz`: Returns `{ "status": "ok" }` for load balancers and deployment checks.

+### Authentication / API key propagation

+- The backend supports a per-request OpenAI API key via the header `X-OpenAI-Key`.
+- The Chrome extension stores the user's key and includes it on every request.
+- If the header is missing, the backend falls back to the server environment `OPENAI_API_KEY` (if set).

-# Resume Checker Application
+# Resume Checker API

-A powerful AI-driven application that analyzes resumes and matches them against job descriptions.
-The application provides detailed insights into how well a candidate's qualifications match job requirements and offers improvement suggestions.
+FastAPI backend that analyzes resumes (PDF) and matches them against job descriptions using OpenAI via pydantic-ai agents.
+Provides structured JSON responses and scoring.

 ## Features